Mikeprod/MikeprodMultiPlayer/README.md

 # Mikeprod Multimedia Player
-Source for the next multimedia player for lecteur.mikeprod.com
+Source for the multimedia player at lecteur.mikeprod.com

 This player uses the Videojs player available at http://videojs.org